-You need to be nominated by people associated with Florida agriculture, natural resources, or related areas to be considered for participation in the Wedgworth Leadership Institute.
+Participants are nominated by individuals associated with Florida agriculture, natural resources, or related areas to be considered for participation in the Wedgworth Leadership Institute.

 To be eligible for selection, each applicant must: